MirrorNetworking/Mirror/doc/Guides/NetworkBehaviour.md

 ## Properties
 -   **isLocalPlayer**
-    Returns true if this game object is the one that represents the player on the local client.
+    Returns true if this game object represents the player created for this client.
 -   **isServer**
     Returns true if this game object is running on the server, and has been spawned.
 -   **isClient**
     Returns true if this game object is on the client and has been spawned by the server.
 -   **hasAuthority**
-    Returns true if this game object is the authoritative version of the game object, meaning it is the source for changes to be synchronized.
-For most game objects, this returns true on the server.
-However, if the localPlayerAuthority value on the NetworkIdentity is true, the authority rests with that player’s client, and this value is true on that client instead of on the server.
+    Returns true if this client has [ownership](Authority.md) over this game object.
+It is normally false in the server,  except if the server is also a client (host mode).
 -   **netId**
     The unique network ID of this game object.
 The server assigns this at run time.
 It is unique for all game objects in that network session.
 -   **playerControllerId**